 Following tradition, this morning I had the joy of baptizing a large group of infants who were born in the past three or four months.
 At this moment, I would like to extend my prayers and my blessing to all newborn babes; but above all I would like to invite you all to remember your own Baptism, the spiritual rebirth that opened the way to eternal life to us.
 May every Christian, in this Year of Faith, rediscover the beauty of being reborn from on high, from the love of God, and live as a child of God.

 After the Angelus:

-I greet all the English-speaking visitors taking part in this Angelus prayer.
-Today, on the Feast of the Baptism of the Lord, the Church invites us to contemplate Jesus as the Messiah, the beloved Son of the Father, who gives us a share in the divine life through the gift of the Holy Spirit in the waters of Baptism.
-May all of us be renewed in the grace of our own Baptism and strengthened in faithful witness to the Gospel and its promises!
-Upon you and your families I invoke the Lord's Blessings of joy and peace.
+I greet all English-speaking visitors taking part in this Angelus prayer.
+Today, in the Baptism of the Lord, we contemplate our share in the divine life through the gift of the Holy Spirit in the waters of Baptism.
+May we be renewed in our own Baptism and strengthened in witness to the Gospel and its promises!
+Upon you and your families I invoke the Lord’s blessings of joy and peace.